Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 bird bath by fence

 The best place to put your bird bath is in a shady or partially-shady area of your yard.
 Also be sure that birds feel safe when coming in for a dip.
 In order to assure this, put it in a spot that is near cover such as trees or bushes.
-This will help them feel safe from predators.
+This will help them feel less vulnerable to predators.
+The have to feel safe from being interrupted by humans too, so a highly trafficked area of the backyard probably won’t work well.
+Pick a spot where there is at least a 10-12 foot buffer from seating areas or pool activity.

 Keeping your bird bath in the shade will also help to keep the water cooler.
 Because birds want to cool off in your bird bath, you don’t want it to feel like a hot tub because it’s been in direct sunlight all day.

 You are probably used to seeing the traditional concrete bird baths that you find at home and garden stores.
-These can work just fine and look great in a backyard, but there are better alternatives for a few reasons.
+These can work just fine and look great in a backyard, but they do have these negatives:

 • They are often too deep